ivopascal/Applied-ML-Template/README.md

 - **Menu sales data**: Tracks how many times each dish was ordered each day (used to measure popularity).

-### Procedures we followed
+### Steps we followed
 1. We made sure all datasets use the same dates and removed unwanted ones.
 2. We applied one-hot encoding for categorical variables.
 3. We reorganized and reshaped time-series data.
-4. We took all the menu items, and for each of them, we made a column in which we put their rank, ranging from most ordered to least ordered.
+4. We took all the menu items, and for each of them, we made a column in which we put their rank, ranging from most-ordered to least-ordered.

 ## Splitting the data
 ### Steps we followed